bobankamenarac/solflare-task/README.md

 ## 7. Api tests

-To run api test you will need Postman!!!
-More to come when I update all scripts!!!
+To run api test you will need Postman.
+Inside git repository in postman folder there are two postman files:
+- solflare-api.postman_collection,
+- solflare-api.postman_environments

+Open Postman and import them.
+Then check collection where inside solflare folder there are subfolders for different test scenarious.
+First three scenarious can be run by entering every request and sending it.
+For forth scenario it must be runned all together, nex to folder there are "..." symbol, click on it then run.

+## 8. Remarks

+Please notice next things:
+- For the UI automation task everything is as specified inside task, with small addition of tests that I created in order to play around with WebDriverIO to get feeling about it,
+- For API test there is some difference from task, for example when calling api without network task specified that only Solana token is returned, but in reality there is couple more tokens.
+- I notice couple of security issues:
+1) Address is still valid even if one character from same is removed,
+2) Request can be http instead of https,
+3) If http is used, we can send POST, PUT, DELETE request with same data as GET and we would get response with some tokens.

-For any questions or issues, please refer to the documentation or open an issue in the repository.
+For any questions or issues, please refer to the documentation, open an issue in the repository or contact me on bobankamenarac@gmail.com.